Chhena: Storage

 Without adequate cold storage and safe handling, chhena spoils easily due to its high moisture content.
 Kulkarni states that 'thermoduric and thermophilic bacteria are not destroyed in the boiling process' in the manufacturing of chhena, which is a significant problem.
-The tropical climate and high humidity of India also contributes to the short shelf life of the products.
+The tropical climate and high humidity of India also contribute to the short shelf life of the products.
 Refrigeration makes a significant difference to the shelf life of the product, but it is quite uncommon and not readily available.
 Unsuccessful studies were carried out by Agrawal, Sandey, and Sinha in turning the chhena into powder to preserve it as a dried good and prolong its shelf life, as the reconstituted product was unsuitable for use.

 Bladholm writes that chhena cheese-based sweets should be 'refrigerated and eaten within 2–3 days'.
 Quality control is a significant issue in India, but food inspectors do not have the power to prosecute those engaging in adulteration of products in the pursuit of increasing profits or selling base ingredients that are below accepted standards.
 Chhena can be adulterated with starch by dishonest manufacturers, which can result in diarrhoea and abdominal discomfort.
 Improper handling of chhena, and the products that it has been made from, have been proven to also contaminate products made from it.
 A study by Maity, Jumar and Misra (2011) found the presence of E. coli in 67% of chhena based sweet samples in Kolkata.
 E. coli in chhena-based products is resultant from 'unsanitary production, handling, storage and transportation', and is prominent in softer sweets as they have less sugar to preserve the cheese base and higher amounts of moisture.
 These products are often sold without packaging and are produced on a small scale.